-CWSNC Uniform Water Operations \$26,418,797

-CWSNC Uniform Sewer Operations \$19,466,724
+CWSNC Uniform Water Operations: \$26,418,797 CWSNC Uniform Sewer Operations: \$19,466,724 BF/FH Water Operations: \$1,741,151 BF/FH Sewer Operations: \$2,996,036

-BF/FH Water Operations \$ 1,741,151

-BF/FH Sewer Operations \$ 2,996,036

-16. Contributions in aid of construction (CIAC), reduced by accumulated amortization of CIAC, consist of the following amounts for water and sewer operations:
+18. Contributions in aid of construction (CIAC), reduced by accumulated amortization of CIAC, consist of the following amounts for water and sewer operations:

-CWSNC Uniform Water Operations \$18,763,662
+CWSNC Uniform Water Operations: \$18,763,662

-CWSNC Uniform Sewer Operations \$18,798,350
+CWSNC Uniform Sewer Operations: \$18,798,350

-BF/FH Water Operations \$ 1,131,010
+BF/FH Water Operations: \$1,131,010

-BF/FH Sewer Operations \$ 4,341,809
+BF/FH Sewer Operations: \$4,341,809

-- 17. The levels of total operating revenues under present rates appropriate for use in this proceeding are \$15,202,586 for CWSNC Uniform Water operations; \$11,810,369 for CWSNC Uniform Sewer operations; \$748,466 for BF/FH Water operations; and \$1,371,245 for BF/FH Sewer operations, for a total level of operating revenues for combined operations of \$29,132,666. - 18.
-The overall levels of total operating expenses under present rates appropriate for use in this proceeding are \$12,597,944 for CWSNC Uniform Water operations; \$9,306,364 for CWSNC Uniform Sewer operations; \$752,840 for BF/FH Water operations; and \$1,165,407 for BF/FH Sewer operations, for a total level of operating expenses under present rates for combined operations of \$23,822,555. - 19.
-It is reasonable and appropriate for CWSNC to recover total rate case expenses of \$710,275, consisting of \$424,336 related to the current proceeding and \$285,939 of unamortized rate case expense from prior proceedings, to be amortized and collected over a three-year period, for an annual level of rate case expense of \$236,758. - 20.
-It is reasonable and appropriate that the unamortized balance of the gain on sale of systems sold to Charlotte Mecklenburg Utility Department as of December 31, 2017, should be amortized over a three-year period. - 21.
-The testimony of Public Staff witness Craig, regarding the reasonableness of the stipulated capital structure, cost of debt, and return on equity component of the overall rate of return, adequately supports the capital structure consisting of 48.00% long-term debt and 52.00% common equity, the embedded cost of long-term debt of 5.93% and the return on common equity of 9.60% agreed to by CWSNC and the Public Staff in the First and Second Stipulations.
+- 19. It is reasonable and appropriate for CWSNC to recover total rate case expenses of \$710,275, consisting of \$424,336 related to the current proceeding and \$285,939 of unamortized rate case expense from prior proceedings, to be amortized and collected over a three-year period, for an annual level of rate case expense of \$236,758. - 20.
+It is reasonable and appropriate that the unamortized balance of the gain on sale of systems sold to Charlotte Mecklenburg Utility Department as of December 31, 2017, should be amortized over a three-year period.

+21. The testimony of Public Staff witness Craig, regarding the reasonableness of the stipulated capital structure, cost of debt, and return on equity component of the overall rate of return, adequately supports the capital structure consisting of 48.00% long-term debt and 52.00% common equity, the cost of long-term debt of 5.93% and the return on common equity of 9.60% agreed to by CWSNC and the Public Staff in the First Stipulation.
 The stipulated capital structure and debt and equity returns are just and reasonable and appropriate for use in setting rates in this proceeding.
 Accordingly, the just, reasonable, and appropriate components of the rate of return for CWSNC are as follows: